Morocco's mud brick housing makes hunt for earthquake survivors harder | Science-Environment

 Rescuers digging through the rubble after Morocco's deadly earthquake warned on Monday that the traditional mud brick, stone and rough wood housing ubiquitous in the High Atlas mountains reduced the chances of finding survivors.
 "It's difficult to pull people out alive because most of the walls and ceilings turned to earthen rubble when they fell, burying whoever was inside without leaving air spaces," a military rescue worker, asking not to be named because of army rules against speaking to media, said at an army centre south of the historic city of Marrakech not far from the quake epicentre.

-"That is a very brittle material ... and in an earthquake it doesn't have sufficient deformability to absorb the shock.
-It cracks very quickly, and then it crumbles very quickly," said Colin Taylor, of the University of Bristol.
-"You've basically got a pile of rocks and mud dust and that just congeals together ... you're being buried underground by all this material ... packing itself around you," said Taylor, an Emeritus Professor of Earthquake Engineering.

-These homes, sometimes hundreds of years old, sometimes built more recently, can be found across the mountain, and have long been a popular sight for tourists travelling from Marrakech.
-Homes are often built by the families themselves to a traditional pattern, without any architect's help and with extensions added when they can.
+They are often built by the families themselves to a traditional pattern, without any architect's help and with extensions added when they can.
 With no major earthquakes for a long time, few people would have thought to consider the risk of a tremor.
+But structures crumbled easily in mounds of debris when the quake struck late on Friday.

+"The level of destruction is ... absolute," Antonio Nogales, head of Spain's United Firefighters Without Borders NGO said, speaking from Amizmiz, south of Marrakech, which was hard hit by the earthquake.
+"The chances of survival are reduced" without the pockets of air that steel-and-concrete buildings can provide if they collapse, he said, while stressing that rescuers had not lost all hope.

+"We never give up, I'm sure that in the coming days there will be some rescues.
+We think that there may still be people in the collapsed structures, that there may have been pockets of air."
+Even concrete homes or buildings often lack anti-seismic design, experts said, leaving survivors and rescuers to sift through mounds of rubble where homes once stood.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)